Commissioners decline CFP expansion after Pac-12 request

-The conference commissioners who manage the College Football Playoff have decided to stick with a four-team format during the pandemic-altered season after the Pac-12 made a request to consider expansion.
+The conference commissioners who manage the College Football Playoff have decided to stick with a four-team format during this pandemic-altered season after the Pac-12 made a request to consider expansion.

 The request was made because of disruptions to the season caused by the pandemic.
 Conferences are not playing the same number of games, are starting play at different times and there are no interconference matchups between Power Five leagues.